 - Many users do not know how to configure their web browsers securely.

-Web Browser Risks and Case Studies
+Web Browser Risks

-Browsers are used to access various web pages to have a complete online experience.
 The browsers are enabled by default with some of the features to improve our online sessions, but at the same time these options create a big security risk for our operating systems and databases.
 The online criminals use available vulnerabilities in our browser and in its additional features to control operating systems, retrieve private data, damage important system files or install data stealing software.

 Some of the features are important for browser’s functionality and the user should understand their importance and should enable or disable for securing the browser.